2025–26 Celtic Challenge: Regular season

 The fixtures were announced in October 2025.
 The first round of fixtures will take place on 20 December 2025.
 All times shown are local times.

 Play-offs

 For the first time, the Celtic Challenge will have play-offs to crown a champion, with the top four teams in the regular season advancing to semi-finals, followed by a grand final.
+With their 52–7 victory of third-placed Gwalia Lightning in round 9, Wolfhounds ensured that both Irish franchises would have a home nation semi-final; both matches were fixed for the Dexcom Stadium, Galway, while the final will take place in a preselected venue, Edinburgh's Hive Stadium.

+On 21 March both Irish franchises defeated their Welsh semi-final opposition to set up an all-Ireland final for 28 March, guaranteeing a fourth consecutive Irish champion of the Challenge.
+On 28 March, Wolfhounds won their third title, defeating Clovers 50 - 29.

+Try scorers

+The top try scorers in the competition were as follows: